Correctly choosing format, colour, and bleed settings from the outset

 In the pop-up window that automatically opens, you will get the chance to give your file a name, as well as to adjust some important settings, as shown in the screenshot below.

 Give your file an easily recognisable name.
 For example, if you’re designing business cards for Don, make sure to call your file something like “Don’s business cards - 2017”

 Since Photoshop has no bleed setting, when you set the dimensions of your file, make sure to add 3 mm of bleed on each side of your canvas.
 For example, if the business cards that you are designing should come out in the final format of 9 x 5 cm, you should set the dimensions of your design canvas in Photoshop to 9.6 x 5.6 cm.
 More information on format here, and more on bleed here.

 In the Resolution field, please enter at least 300 pixels / inch, otherwise your final printed files risk being blurry.
 More on resolution here.

-Set your file to CMYK in the field Color Mode, with 16bit resolution.
+Set your file to CMYK in the field colour Mode, with 16bit resolution.
 More on CMYK here.

-Try to always keep the color of the Background Contents as Transparent.
+Try to always keep the colour of the Background Contents as Transparent.